IPL-UV/geospatial_examples/README.md

 - `read`  : load the data appropriately.
 This includes reading the associated CRS, selecting the band, reading the value associated to NA.
 - `reproject` : reproject the data to a new CRS.
+- `resample` : resample the data to a different resolution.
 - `write` : write the data into a file on disk.